dncsvr/learn-javascript/matter-js/README.md

 > [!NOTE]
 >
-> Bodies in Matter.js uses the center as the position, while DOM elements uses
+> Bodies in Matter.js use the center as the position, while DOM elements use the
-> the top-left as the position.
-To see how we made the correct transformation,
+> top-left as the position.
+To see how we made the correct transformation, check
-> check out the `syncBody2Dom()` function in [`DomBody`](./DomBody.js).
-Also,
+> out the `syncBody2Dom()` function in [`DomBody`](./DomBody.js).
+Also, the
-> the `transformOrigin` style should be set to `center center` to get the
+> `transformOrigin` style should be set to `center center` to get the rotation
-> rotation right; otherwise, CSS rotation is applied using the top-left position
+> right; otherwise, CSS rotation is applied using the top-left position of the
-> of the DOM element whereas Matter.js uses the center to calculate rotation.
+> DOM element, whereas Matter.js uses the center to calculate rotation.

 > [!NOTE]
 >